 For directors, the date at which the bonus is paid is the earliest of:

 - when the director becomes entitled to be paid

 - when earnings are credited in the company’s accounts or records

 - if the amount of earnings is determined before the end of the period, the date that period ends

 - if the amount of earnings is determined after the end of the period to which they relate, the date the amount is determined.

 As you can see, these rules are far from straightforward.
 To be absolutely sure which accounting period your bonus falls into, and the tax implications of that, talk to an expert – we’re here to help.

-If you’re planning to take a bonus that’s not in cash form, such as a company car, company phone, a loan or some non-business entertainment (Christmas parties are coming up, after all) different rules will apply.
+If you’re planning to take a bonus that’s not in cash form, such as a company car, company phone, a loan or some non-business entertainment, for example, a Christmas party, then different rules will apply.